intergiro/developer-portal/docs/merchant/integration-guide/create-customer-order.md

 # Creating a Customer Order

-To create a customer order post an [Order Creatable](../reference/order.html#order) to the order endpoint.
+To create a customer order post an [Order Creatable](../reference/order.html#order) to the order endpoint, the `customer` field must be set to an customer id and the `payment` field must be a [Customer Payment Creatable](../reference/payment.html#customer-payment-creatable).
-The requirements for the order is that the customer id is set and that `payment` is set to `{ "type": "customer" }`.

 #### Request
 ``` {1}